dozjs/doz/README.md

 <br/><br/>
 </div>

+## Why
+- 🎼 Works with tagged template literals
+- 🔫 Fast performance
-Tiny size: 11KB (gzip)
+- 🗜 Tiny size ±12KB (gzip)
+- 📡 Uses ES6 proxy to observe changes
+- 🎳 Component based
+- 👶🏼 Simple and familiar API
+- 🤷🏼‍ No extra syntax like JSX
+- 🤘🏼 No confusion with props and state
+- 🛠 Extensible

-## Why another framework?
+## Another framework?
 In the web there are many frameworks that do all the same things.
-But a lot of them are complex, we need to know a lot of directives and they make confusion for example with the context of "this", some introduce other syntaxes like JSX.
-Doz works with tagged template literals.
+But a lot of them are complex, we need to know a lot of directives and they make confusion for example with the context of "this".

-**Doz uses ES6 proxy to observe changes.**

 ## Installation
 ```